torognes/vsearch/README.md

 ## Code

-The code is written in C++ but most of it is actually mostly C with some C++ syntax conventions.
+The code is written mostly in C++.

 File | Description
 ---|---